 I want to say I formally went through a customer development process, but that’s not entirely true.
 The truth is I didn’t like what I heard from the initial group, and I had a vision for what I wanted the product to be, so I built an MVP anyway.
 As many projects die on the vine (at least five that never launched), I was at least smart enough to not put too much into the MVP.
 The first version I cobbled together was from some old HTML templates and some reusable code laying around; then I was off.

-Survey Monkey was my first admin UI, where I used it as a form to complete a user’s program (i.e. logo, tagline, business name, referral offer).
-I then exported it to a CSV, then converted to a resource file to match a subdomain in the system.
+Survey Monkey was my first admin UI, where I used it as a form to complete a user’s program (i.e., logo, tagline, business name, referral offer).
+I then exported it to a CSV, then converted it to a resource file to match a subdomain in the system.
 If they wanted changes, I manually made them upon request.
 It was quick and dirty but saved me a lot of time to get something out to people without too much coding investment.

 Lack of a launch

 Sites like Product Hunt weren’t as big of a thing in 2014, and this was a time where listing sites still had a little weight.
 Sites like Betalist, personal contacts, and even the list of users from UberNote were used to get the word out.
-I didn’t care much about a big launch at this point as I was excited about the project, but wasn’t confident it could be a business yet.
+I didn’t care much about a big launch at this point as I was excited about the project but wasn’t confident it could be a business yet.

 Within the first half of 2014, Referral Rock had a list of over 200 contacts.
 Referral Rock’s beta program had begun, and we had some live fire and opened the site up for registration.
-During this time Referral Rock was a part-time gig and working hours consisted of working nights and weekends.
+During this time, Referral Rock was a part-time gig, and working hours consisted of working nights and weekends.
 Thinking back, I’d estimate I was working about 20 hours a month on the project.

 With over 500 businesses signed up, the first year and a half proved to me that there were customers in this market and that there was a need for the software.